 Choosing a higher deductible is an easy way to save on your premium, but make sure to choose a deductible you can still afford.
 If you can’t pay your premium, you won't be able to collect on a claim.

 Small businesses with no previous claims on their insurance can expect to pay less for business insurance.
 While some business interruptions are inevitable, you can avoid claims by managing your risks.

 Liability claims can be a threat to your tech business.
 If you’re accused of injuring someone, damaging property, or causing other harm it could easily turn into a costly lawsuit.
 That’s why it's important to have the right insurance protection in place to cover a range of potential liability risks.

-View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.
+Insurance premiums vary based on the business insurance policies a business buys.
+View our small business insurance cost overview or find out the average costs for other common types of insurance.